jetjodh/gguf/README.md

 - convert your safetensors vae to gguf vae using convertor zero; then try it out!
 - gguf vae loader supports both gguf and safetensors which means you don't need to switch loader anymore

+### bug report (solved)
-📄 please upgrade your node to the latest version for resolving the pypi package blockout issue
+📄 please upgrade your node to the latest version for resolving the pypi gguf pack blockout issue if you have node(s) depending on gguf pack to work

 #### reference
 [comfyui](https://github.com/comfyanonymous/ComfyUI)